Posted in Buildings, Neighborhoods, Transportation

 Dr. Joel Parrott – 1983

-In his tenure, Dr. Parrott has turned the Zoo around, making it one of the best in the country.
+In his tenure, Dr. Parrott has transformed the Zoo, making it one of the best in the country.

 African Savanna

-Many new exhibits have been created, including those for the hamadryas baboons and the chimpanzees, including a new spacious elephant exhibit built in 1987.
+Many new exhibits have been created, including those for the hamadryas baboons and the chimpanzees, as well as a new spacious elephant exhibit built in 1987.

-The current sun bear exhibit was finished in 1995 and was featured on Animal Planet’s “Ultimate Zoos.”
+The current sun bear exhibit, completed in 1995, was featured on Animal Planet’s “Ultimate Zoos.”
 The white-handed gibbons now live on a lush island in the heart of the Rainforest.
 The African Savannah, with camels, lions, elephants, meerkats, hyenas, and more, was completed in 1998.

 The Zoo Today